radumg/BimOps/BimOps.md

 ### BimOps in practice
 It’s quite clear that as design & computational complexity of projects increases, the overlap between BIM operations and IT & software development will continue to increase.

-Looking at our DevOps cousins, we can learn a lot from their hard work and jump-start progress.
+Looking at our DevOps cousins, we can learn a lot from their hard work and jump-start own progress.

 As first steps, we should strive to have more :